Harvard-CS145/ecmp/README.md

 sudo ./apps/send_traffic.py --trace apps/trace/project3_bisec2.trace --protocol udp
 ```

 Each command will start one `iperf` on each host, and let 8 of them send traffic to the remaining 8 in a one-to-one mapping manner.
-The output of those iperf servers and clients will be stored in the log directory, and you can also see the average throughput of iperf once the `send_traffic.py` script completes.
+The output of those iperf servers and clients will be stored in the `logs/` directory, and you can also see the average throughput of iperf once the `send_traffic.py` script completes.

 ### Questions